hannesdelbeke/maya-plugin-template/README.md

 </details>

-might consider adding: support for toolbox & shelf entries
+- might consider adding: support for toolbox & shelf entries
+- PS: You can also use [unimenu](https://github.com/hannesdelbeke/unimenu) to add your tool to the Maya menu.
+Recommended for more advanced studio setups.

 ### references
 - [maya plugin docs](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=Maya_SDK_A_First_Plugin_Python_html)